org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/index.md

 appear in random order from document to document.

 After the header, there are multiple titles followed by text content.
 These headers are not normalized, with 1800 unique headers, where sometimes there are variations of headers and some appear only once.
-After detection the paragraphs, we collect them with their respective header and text content.
+After detecting the paragraphs, they are collected with their respective header and text content.
 Some titles are normalized to an English identifier for consistency.

 1. Iterate over all TXT files in the directory